Dynamics of defects and interfaces for interacting quantum hard disks: Results and Discussion

 The increase in $\overline{G(t)}$ for larger $\lambda$ might not always be associated with non-ergodic behavior.
 In the limit of large $\lambda$, the next-to-nearest-neighbor interaction becomes the dominant term, with the hopping term as a weak perturbation.
 Our initial state is an eigenstate of the interaction term of the Hamiltonian, and the first immediate effect of the hopping term would be to mix the eigenstates of the same energy according to degenerate perturbation theory.
 For small systems, there might not be sufficient spreading of the eigenenergy spectrum for such a previously degenerate band, so that different such bands don't yet overlap.
 This, therefore might for small systems lead to features of non-ergodic behavior, which, however, would always disappear on increasing system size.
 In addition, exploring large values of $\lambda$ is challenging.
 Since quantum hard disks on the lattice are realized through a Rydberg setup, increasing the next-to-nearest-neighbor interactions inevitably leads to even more distant couplings becoming relevant, complicating the model further.
 For this reason, our analysis in this work should be considered mostly only up to moderate values of $\lambda$.

-The remarkable memory retention observed in the third scenario, in the presence of interactions, suggests a connection to quantum many-body scars, similar to those identified for free hard disks \cite{QHD}.
+The remarkable memory retention observed in the third scenario, in the presence of interactions, suggests a connection to atypical eigenstates, similar to those identified for free hard disks \cite{QHD, benami_2025}.
 To further explore this phenomenon, we analyze the eigenstate properties using the bipartite entanglement entropy:

 Here, $ |\Psi\rangle $ denotes an eigenstate, $ A $ represents the subsystem chosen as the bottom half of the 2D lattice, and $ \bar{A} $ is its complement.
+Our Hamiltonian possesses rotational and reflectional symmetries, which give rise to degeneracies.
+As a consequence, the entanglement entropy is not uniquely defined, since any superposition within a degenerate manifold is also an eigenstate with the same energy, leading to different entropy values depending on the chosen superposition.
+To eliminate this ambiguity, we work in a symmetry-resolved basis.
+Specifically, we apply the full dihedral symmetry group of order four on the $6\times 6$ lattice and diagonalize the Hamiltonian within the $A_1$ irreducible representation.
+This procedure enforces the lattice symmetries at the level of the Hilbert space itself and yields uniquely defined eigenstates.